Establishing Limit of Blank/Detection/Quantification for Your Assay(s)

 SDlow concentration of target - standard deviation in samples with low concentrations of the target sequence

-For the LoQ, you can do this:
+For the LoQ, you can do the following:

-The LoQ can range from being equivalent to the LoD to a much higher concentration value but is never lower than the LoD.
+Firstly - the LoQ can range from being equivalent to the LoD to a much higher concentration value but is never lower than the LoD.
 Using the previous dilution experiment to establish the LoD, you can identify the concentration at which the precision, typically expressed as %CV*, is equal or below to a predetermined value - e.g., 20%.

 * CV is calculated (for each dilution) by dividing the standard deviation by the mean concentration of the target sequence in your replicates.